 Each of the sets of administrative areas included in the gazetteer has been created in the recent past by an Act of Parliament for a specified administrative purpose.
 Each of them has no existence beyond its particular administrative remit.
 In particular, Parliament has never imposed any wider geographical or cultural role of any of them.
 The explanatory notes of Section 2 detail the relevant Act which governs the existence of each of these sets of areas.
 Brief notes are also given of the administrative purposes for which these areas exist.

 1.4 The need for a fixed geographical reference frame

 (ii) The names and areas of administrative units change frequently.
-For example, local government areas have been the subject of two major reforms in the last 30 years.
 Many of the current set are unfamiliar to many people and are unlikely ever to become familiar.
 It is unrealistic to expect people to re-learn their whole notion of "where places are" every 20 years or so.